Symmetry-Aware Autoencoders: s-PCA and s-nlPCA: Conclusion

-Our method is based on transforming our input dataset into an invariant subspace and performing model reduction in that space.
 Continuous symmetries are being removed using an \textit{STN}-like method.
-Here, a subnetwork detects the continuous transformation parameter $s$, the translational shift, which is then applied through a prescribed transformation function.
-We have demonstrated that the \textit{STN} does not necessarily need to be nonlinear in order to discover the proper shifts for both Burgers' equation and Kolmogorov flow.
-Consequently, the spatial shapes of our \textit{STN} can be examined, since the network can be represented by a matrix $\mb{W}_{STN}\in \mathbb{R}^{2\times N_{\bb{\upxi}}}$, with $N_{\bb{\upxi}}$ as the number of grid points.
-These shapes resemble trigonometric functions (distinguished by a random phase shift) in the alignment direction.
+Here, a subnetwork encodes the state to a continuous transformation parameter $s$, the translational shift, which is then applied through a prescribed transformation function.
+Since the transformation in the case of Kolmogorov flow is merely a translation, hence linear, the \textit{STN} does not necessarily need to be nonlinear in order to discover the proper shifts for this dataset.
+A linear, which the $STN$ is in our case, is merely a projection of the state onto some weights.
+Consequently, the \textit{STN} is merely an optimization for an optimal slicing template.
+These templates resemble trigonometric functions (distinguished by a random phase shift) in the alignment direction.
 Furthermore, a modulation in the inhomogeneous direction, which does not change the alignment of the samples, can be used in cases such as turbulent channel flow, see e.g. \citet{marensi2021}, to avoid {infinite shifts due to a vanishing Fourier amplitude for the first complex coefficient \citep{budanur2015}}.
 In a conventional application of the method of slicing this modulation has to be user-supplied and carefully tailored, whereas in our network it is learned as part of the network training.

-To remove the discrete invariances from the dataset a Siamese network is formed to autoencode all potential transformation functions simultaneously.
-After the autoencoding process, we prune our network to one single branch by selecting the branch with the lowest reconstruction error relative to its respective input.
-Thus, when a sample reappears in a different symmetry state, it is automatically reoriented, since the AE has been previously conditioned to compress a deviating orientation.
-In the simple case of the expansion in a step diffuser, the chosen branch correlates with the location of the pressure center in $y$.
-We have thus created a method that behaves like a conditional-filter method based on the pressure signal, though without the need for \textit{a priori} data modifications or the calculation of global quantities.